Genomon-Project/paplot-doc/howto_mat.rst

 Mutation Matrix Report
 ===========================

-Mutation Matrix Report displayes a landscape of mutation status across genes (Gene, vertical axis) and samples (Sample, horizontal axis).
+Mutation Matrix Report displays a landscape of mutation statuses across genes (vertical axis) and samples (horizontal axis).

 :Horizontal bar chart (Sample):
   | Displays the total number of mutations detected for each sample.

 :Vertical bar chart (Gene):
-  | Displays the number of mutations and fractions of mutation types (e.g., nonsynonymous, stopgain and so on) for each gene.
+  | Displays the number of mutations and fractions of mutation types (e.g., nonsynonymous, stopgain, etc.) for each gene.
   |
-  | - If the same sample has multiple mutations at the same gene, this is counted as 1.
+  | - If the same sample has multiple mutations on the same gene, this is counted as 1.
-  | - If the same sample has multiple mutation with different mutation types at the same gene, just a mutation type with "the higher priority" is counted.
+  | - If the same sample has multiple mutations with varied mutation types on the same gene, a mutation type with "the higher priority" is counted.
 For example, in the default setting, the priority of stopgain is higher than that of nonsynonymous mutations.
 The order of priority can be modified by the configuration file.

-..
-Please see (XXX) for the default settings of the priority and (XXX) for modifying them.

 :Mutation type:
-  | Mutation type is displayed with a distinct color.
-If you want to hide a specific type of mutations, uncheck them in this section.
+  | The mutation type is displayed with a distinct color.
+If you wish to hide a specific type of mutations, uncheck them in this section.

 :Subplot:
-  | If there is meta infromation for the samples (e.g., clinical information), it can be displayed as a subplot.
+  | If meta information is available for the samples (e.g., clinical information), it can be displayed as a subplot.
 This file must be entered in the configuration file before executing the paplot command.

 .. image:: image/mut_operation1.PNG
   :scale: 100%